Home Germany Courses About Register

 04

-In a standard German statement, the verb occupies the second position — not necessarily the second word, but the second idea.
-This is called the V2 rule, and it governs almost every German sentence.
+In German, the verb occupies the second position in every standard statement — not necessarily the second word, but the second idea.
+This is called the V2 rule, and it is one of the most defining features of German word order.

 Ich lerne heute Deutsch.Heute lerne ich Deutsch.
 (Today I learn German.)